ABOUT SHARED HARVEST

 NARRATIVE IMPACT : AMPLIFYING VOICES THROUGH STORYTELLING

-Through our StoryCare program, we empower healthcare professionals to share their experiences and insights, providing cohorts with expert guidance in developing narratives that foster understanding and change.
+Through our StoryCare program, we empower the emergency workforce to share their experiences and insights, providing cohorts with expert guidance in developing narratives that foster understanding and change.
 This initiative provides expert guidance on screenplay development, health journalism, and manuscript writing.
-To get information about the next cohort email us at chpcoordinator@sharedharvestfund.org.

 WORKFORCE WELLBEING :